dansays/housesitter-instructions/README.md

 - Half a pepcid
 - 10 drops of rescue remedy on a bit of wet food

+You can reach Beta's vet, Dr. John Gagliardi, at (212) 777-2630.
+In an emergency, call Blue Pearl Animal Hospital at (212) 924-3113.

 ## Meet your delivery persons

 Our good friends, Dan & Katie (no relation), have helpfully provided local food options, should you not wish to travel into the city: